frictionlessdata/frictionless-py/docs/guides/describing-data.md

 ## Describing a Resource

 The Data Resource format describes a data resource such as an individual file or data table.
-The essence of a Data Resource is a locator for the data it describes.
+The essence of a Data Resource is a path to the data file it describes.
-A range of other properties can be declared to provide a richer set of metadata.
+A range of other properties can be declared to provide a richer set of metadata including Table Schema for tabular data.

 For this section, we will use a file that is slightly more complex to handle.
 In this example, cells are separated by the ";" character and there is a comment on the top: